ufopcsilab/projects/projects_undergrad.md

 >Description: Animal communication is essential for survival, and researchers have dedicated themselves to studying patterns of signals emitted by lizards, particularly visual communication through head-bobbing movements.
 In this context, this work proposes using machine learning techniques to identify and analyze communication patterns in Tropidurus lizards.

+5) **Interpretable Feature Extraction for tabular data**
+> Professor: Rodrigo Silva

+> Description: This project aims to identify the most important variables in a dataset while also providing insights into why these variables are significant.
+It may investigate techniques such as LIME, SHAP, and decision trees to understand and explain the feature extraction process.
+More details at https://shorturl.at/bitx4